aws-amplify/amplify-cli/packages/amplify-provider-awscloudformation/API.md

 // @public (undocumented)
 export const deleteEnvironmentParametersFromService: (context: $TSContext, envName: string) => Promise<void>;

+// @public (undocumented)
+export function getConfiguredAWSClient(context: any, category: any, action: any): Promise<any>;

+// Warning: (ae-forgotten-export) The symbol "CognitoUserPoolClientProvider" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export function getConfiguredCognitoIdentityProviderClient(context: any): Promise<CognitoUserPoolClientProvider>;

 // Warning: (ae-forgotten-export) The symbol "LocationService" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)